DUNE-DAQ/daphne-os/README.md

 ## Documentation

 The documentation related to the DAPHNE V3/MEZZ board is still under development and whenever there is a wiki that explains everything you will find the link pointing to it here.
+However, a very detailed explanation of how each module that builds the DAPHNE firmware (a firmware overview) can be found in Jamieson's DAPHNE V3/MEZZ repo, [here](https://github.com/jamieson-olsen/daphne3).

 The memory map can be found inside the `src/` directory.
 Since this design contains PS-PL features, it is actually very large and is still under constant modification.